 There are many measures for leaving your mark on this world.
 Some are subjective, but others—like changing history to the point that a monument is named after you—are undeniable.
-Colonel Joe Rickey didn’t get a monument in his hometown of Washington, D.C., but he did get a cocktail.
-And, as far as we’re concerned, that’s just as good.
+Colonel Joe Rickey didn’t get a monument in his hometown of Washington, D.C., but he did receive a cocktail.
+And, as far as drinking legend is concerned, that’s just as good.

 The Bourbon Rickey is a highball that was named for the Democratic lobbyist, who lived in the nation’s capital during the late 19th century.
 As the story goes, he was known to partake in beverages at Shoomaker’s bar.
 And, as Mr. Rickey favored drinks with zero sugar, he often requested a simple combination of bourbon and sparkling water.
 It’s easy to see how this simple duo could provide refreshment during the pre-A/C days of wearing suits all summer long.